Cheesy Scalloped Potatoes Recipe

 Here are some of my favorite substitutions and variations:

-What to Serve With Cheesy Scalloped Potatoes
+What to Serve with Cheesy Scalloped Potatoes

 FAQs

-Can I make cheesy scalloped potatoes ahead of time?
+Can I make this recipe ahead of time?

-More Recipes You’ll Enjoy
+More Side Recipes You’ll Enjoy

 Cheesy scalloped potatoes baked in a white casserole dish with a golden melted cheese topping and a wooden spatula lifting a creamy serving.